adscorp100/mdhomecarebuild/src/content/services/community-access-support.md

 - **Adaptable**: Flexible in providing the right level of support
 - **Creative**: Innovative in finding suitable community opportunities

-###
+### NDIS Funding for Community Access

-NDIS Funding for Community AccessOur community access support services in {suburb} can be accessed through NDIS funding under:
+Our community access support services in {suburb} can be accessed through NDIS funding under:

 - **Core Supports** - Assistance with Social & Community Participation
 - **Capacity Building Supports** - Increased Social and Community Participation

 Our team can help {suburb} residents understand how to utilize NDIS funding effectively for community access support.

-###
+### Getting Started with Community Access in {suburb}

-Getting Started with Community Access in {suburb}To begin accessing our community support services in {suburb}:
+To begin accessing our community support services in {suburb}:

 - **Initial Meeting**: Discuss your interests and goals for community participation
 - **Assessment**: Identify the support needed to achieve your goals